Latest News

 Bios:

-50 word bio: Kirsty Logan is a professional daydreamer.
+50 word bio: Kirsty Logan is an author of novels, short stories, chapbooks and collaborative projects with musicians and illustrators.
 Her most recent books are the novel Now She is Witch and the memoir The Unfamiliar.
-She is the author of two previous novels, three story collections, two chapbooks and many collaborative projects with musicians and illustrators.
-She lives in Glasgow, where she is working on film and TV projects.
+She lives in Glasgow with her family, where she is working on film and TV projects.

 Extremely comprehensive bio: Kirsty Logan is a professional daydreamer.
 Her published work spans novels, short stories, audio and radio work, memoir, poetry and collaborative work with musicians, artists and performers.